Requirements: Mathematics & Statistics

 - STAT 306

 - Students may count at most one statistics course from another department.
 ECON 205 or PSYC 200 may be substituted for one of the courses listed above

-Our goal is to provide a solid introduction to basic statistical methods, including data analysis, design and analysis of experiments, statistical inference and statistical models using professional software such as Minitab, SAS, Maple and R.
+Our goal is to provide a solid introduction to basic statistical methods, including data analysis, design and analysis of experiments, statistical inference and statistical models using professional software.

 Transfer credit from other institutions, and the applicability of this credit to the major or minor, must be approved by the department chair.